-#3.
-Egg Yolk Method
+3. Egg Yolk Method

 Do you want to enhance the taste of your Alfredo sauce?
 I suggest you go with egg yolk as it enriches the sauce’s overall taste and adds a desirable thick creamy texture side by side.
 However, you must know when to add yolk in the mixture of cream and milk.

-When your sauce is warm, you can add one or two blended egg yolk in your sauce.
-I prefer not to add it when the sauce is not too hot because if I do this, then I get white strips in my sauce and uneven texture – of course, that’s not you want.
+When your sauce is warm, you can add one or two blended egg yolks to your sauce.
+I prefer not to add it when the sauce is not too hot because if I do this, then I get white strips in my sauce and uneven texture – of course, that’s not what you want.

 You can turn off the heat while mixing eggs into the sauce and once you have mixed, then evenly turn the heat back on so your sauce starts simmering.
 Keep stirring your sauce, and stop at a point where you get a creamy texture.

 #4.
 Try Roux

 In case you want to add a twist in the classic use of flour as a thickening agent, get help from butter.
 In other words, go with Roux that is made by mixing flour with melted butter.
-This ingredient is a quick fix of running alfredo sauce.
+This ingredient is a quick fix for running alfredo sauce.

 How to thicken Alfredo sauce with Roux?
 It would be best if you used butter and flour in equal proportion to make Roux.
 Mix 2 tablespoons of flour with two tablespoons of melted butter.
 Mix them until there are no lumps of flour in the butter.
 It would help if you had a lump-free taste for good results.
 As soon as your alfredo sauce starts simmering, gradually add the paste into your sauce and stir it for almost four minutes.
 Whisk your sauce continuously, so you get a lump-free creamy texture.